Agitator. Educator. Father Figure.

 It was one stop on the 1988 tour that changed everything – ultimately leading to the founding of the AACRC on UC’s campus.

-Abercrumbie recalls, “We stopped at Vanderbilt University that year, and that campus had a black center (the Joseph Bishop Black Center), and the students were like, ‘OK, we want this at UC.’”
+Abercrumbie recalls, “We stopped at Vanderbilt University that year, and that campus had a black center (the Bishop Joseph Johnson Black Cultural Center), and the students were like, ‘OK, we want this at UC.’”

 When they returned from the spring break trip, the group of students approached Student Government, the university Board of Trustees, Faculty Senate and administrators asking, 'Will you be supportive of a black culture group?'

 The students also went to Dr. O’dell Owens, then on the UC Board of Trustees, and said they’d like to have a black cultural center.
 Eventually, Owens and his wife donated approximately $10,000 to further the center, recalls Abercrumbie, who served as the AACRC’s first director from 1991-2013.

 From 1983 to 1999, Abercrumbie organized a critically acclaimed conference at UC that brought together an international array of authors, journalists, political leaders, clergy, researchers, faculty, activists and students to examine societal challenges affecting African American men – and to bring about change in order to help young, black men beat the odds.